-Our Board of Directors was reduced to eight members on May 18, 2022, following the resignation of George Tsunis and the retirement of Dr. Archie Dykes.
+Our Board of Directors presently consists of nine members.
 Pursuant to our charter, the Board of Directors is divided into three classes of directors, with each director serving for a term expiring at the annual meeting of stockholders held in the third year following the year of their election and until their successors are duly elected and qualified, with one class up for election at each annual meeting.
-At this year's annual meeting, the term of our Class II directors will expire.
+At this year's annual meeting, the term of our Class III directors will expire.
 Our other directors will remain in office for the remainder of their respective terms, as indicated below.

-At the annual meeting, stockholders will vote on the election of Mr. Ivan Kaufman and Mr. Melvin F. Lazar, each for a three-year term to serve until the 2026 annual meeting of stockholders and until their successors are duly elected and qualified.
+At the annual meeting, stockholders will vote on the election of Dr. Carrie Wilkens, a recently appointed Class II director, for a two-year term to serve until the 2026 annual meeting of stockholders and until her successor is duly elected and qualified, and for the elections of Mr. Kenneth J. Bacon, Mr. William C. Green and Mr. Elliot Schwartz, each for a three-year term to serve until the 2027 annual meeting of stockholders and until their successors are duly elected and qualified.

-The following table sets forth information concerning the eight directors who: (i) are nominees for election at this year's annual meeting; or (ii) whose terms are not expiring.
+The following table sets forth information concerning the nine directors who: (1) are nominees for election at this year's annual meeting; or (2) whose terms are not expiring.